Good News! 6 Positive Environmental Stories from February 2024

 This company is on a mission to help children all around the world feel the joy of loving a stuffed animal, and they’re doing it to help the planet.

 We hope you enjoyed reading February’s good news stories as much as we enjoyed featuring them!
 Remember, there is good in the world if you know where to look for it.
-And if you want to create your own good news, you can positively impact the environment by planting trees where they are needed the most!
+And if you want to create your own good news, you can positively impact the environment by planting trees!

 $ USD